Cwantic/Documentation/index.md

 # Welcome to MetaPiping User Manual

-The new modeling and analysis software for NUCLEAR and INDUSTRIAL piping systems.
+The new modeling and analysis software for NUCLEAR and INDUSTRIAL piping systems and its supports.

 ![Logo](Images/Piping.jpg)